About the NSF HDR Ecosystem

 History

-In 2016, the National Science Foundation (NSF) unveiled a set of "Big Ideas," ten bold, long-term research priorities aimed at guiding future investment at the frontiers of science and engineering.
-These Big Ideas created unique opportunities to position the United States at the cutting edge of global research by encouraging interdisciplinary collaboration.
-One of these initiatives, Harnessing the Data Revolution (HDR), launched a national-scale effort to enable new modes of data-driven discovery across scientific domains.
+In 2016, NSF unveiled a set of "Big Ideas," 10 bold, long-term research and process ideas that identify areas for future investment at the frontiers of science and engineering.
+The Big Ideas represented unique opportunities to position the United States at the cutting edge of global science and engineering by bringing together diverse disciplinary perspectives to support convergent research.
+One of these big ideas was “Harnessing the Data Revolution”, focusing on enabling new modes of data-driven discovery.